-1.10.2 Long Distance and Period Records
+1.8.2.
+Long Distance World Records

-A straight course between two points of the same altitude may be used or a closed circuit, if possible, of a maximum length of 10 km the road surface of which must be of a modern type ensuring good grip.
+A straight course between two points of the same altitude or a closed circuit may be used for Long Distance World Records.
+If possible, the road surface should be of a modern type ensuring good grip and its length should not exceed 10 km.

-1.11 REGULATIONS FOR MEASURING TRACKS
+1.9.
+REGULATIONS FOR MEASURING TRACKS

-All permanent tracks must have a "record line" of 15 cm width marked with indelible anti-skid paint.
-It must be marked along the whole length of the track in the following way.
+All permanent tracks must have a 15-cm width "record line" marked with indelible anti-skid paint and must be marked along the whole length of the track in the following way.

-Between two successive bends in the same direction which are separated by a straight, the record line will be marked out parallel to the inside edge of the track, between its mid-point and 90 cm from the inside edge.
+• Between two successive bends in the same direction which are separated by a straight, the record line will be marked out parallel to the inside edge of the track, between its mid-point and 90 cm from the inside edge.

-Between two successive bends in opposite directions separated by a straight, the record line shall continue as it leaves the first bend, diagonally across the straight and enter the second bend on the inside.

-Between two successive bends in opposite directions without a straight separating them, the record line of the two bends must be joined by a tangent common to the two curves.
+- Between two successive bends in opposite directions separated by a straight, the record line shall continue as it leaves the first bend, diagonally across the straight and enter the second bend on the inside. - Between two successive bends in opposite directions without a straight separating them, the record line of the two bends must be joined by a tangent common to the two curves.